dataPulverizer/KernelMatrixBenchmark/README.md

 | 20000 | 11.2670   | 11.1537    | 16.7087   |
 | 30000 | 31.0559   | 29.2007    | 40.2499   |

-Table shows the average execution times (seconds) for each language for varying number of items (n).
+Table shows the average execution times (seconds) for each language for varying number of items (n) (Dot kernel).

 ## Environment